 - a.
 Generational influences on learning with technology differ and will require changes in the delivery of educational and student services. - b.
 The demand for asynchronous and online learning opportunities for students will continue to increase. - c.
 Technology competence will continue to be required in most, if not all, workplaces. - d.
-The use of asynchronous and distance learning modalities will increase as their educational viability improves and becomes more common and accepted.
+As a result of COVID-19, the use of asynchronous and distance learning modalities will continue to increase as their educational viability has become more common and accepted.